 A parameter value can be referenced inside the analysis rule using the $parameters variable:

-The above expression assigns the parameter value to local XSLT variable.
+The above expression assigns the parameter value to the local XSLT variable.

 The Always require parameters to be set analysis rule option can be used to make the Analysis Parameters dialog always appear when the rule is applied.
 If this option is not checked, the default values of the parameters will be used.

-The Analysis Context represents the current server and database schema information that SQL Enlight loads before starting analysis.
-The analysis context is a XML document which holds information for the current SQL Server, the current database.
+The Analysis Context represents the current server and database schema information that SQL Enlight loads before starting the analysis.
+The analysis context is an XML document that holds information for the current SQL Server, the current database.
 The current database is determined initially from the SQL connection and later by the database switches (‘USE [DatabaseName];’ statements) inside the script.